waveremit/predictions/README.md

 ## Deployment

-Pushes to master are auto-deployed to Heroku.
+Within Wave, PRs are auto-deployed to Heroku after merging to master, if they pass CI.
+Outside Wave you're on your own!

 If you modified the models, there isn't any automated migration system.
 You have to run the sql commands manually to make the current DB match your model.